|

 Is watching TV a good way to learn English, or any other language?
 Is it even possible?
 For a long time, I thought that watching TV (or Netflix, films, YouTube and so on) was good for students who want to practise their listening skills but maybe not much more than that.
 However, I've been thinking about it a bit more recently and I'm beginning to change my opinions slightly.

-I did a survey on my Facebook group to see what people found the most difficult aspect of learning English and a lot of people said listening.
-(You can join my Facebook group by going to www.facebook.com/groups/learnenglishwithkatie.)
+I did a survey on Facebook to see what people found the most difficult aspect of learning English and a lot of people said listening.
+(You can visit my Facebook page here.)
 So, I've put together a list of websites, apps and YouTube channels which I think are good for listening practice.

 Do you want to improve your listening skills?
 The most important thing is to practise, practise, practise but if you would like more tips, keep reading.
 In this post, I'll give you some more ideas for how to get better at listening and where you can find some good materials.